Kolkata: Sports

-Kolkata's Netaji Indoor Stadium served as host of the 1981 Asian Basketball Championship, where India's national basketball team finished 5th, ahead of teams that belong to Asia's basketball elite, such as Iran.
+The Netaji Indoor Stadium served as host of the 1981 Asian Basketball Championship, where India's national basketball team finished 5th, ahead of teams that belong to Asia's basketball elite, such as Iran.
 The city has three 18-hole golf courses.
 The oldest is at the Royal Calcutta Golf Club, the first golf club built outside the United Kingdom.
 The other two are located at the Tollygunge Club and at Fort William.
 The Royal Calcutta Turf Club hosts horse racing and polo matches.
 The Calcutta Polo Club is considered the oldest extant polo club in the world.
 The Calcutta Racket Club is a squash and racquet club in Kolkata.
 It was founded in 1793, making it one of the oldest rackets clubs in the world, and the first in the Indian subcontinent.
 The Calcutta South Club is a venue for national and international tennis tournaments; it held the first grass-court national championship in 1946.
 In the period 2005–2007, Sunfeast Open, a tier-III tournament on the Women's Tennis Association circuit, was held in the Netaji Indoor Stadium; it has since been discontinued.

 The Calcutta Rowing Club hosts rowing heats and training events.
 Kolkata, considered the leading centre of rugby union in India, gives its name to the oldest international tournament in rugby union, the Calcutta Cup.
 The Automobile Association of Eastern India, established in 1904, and the Bengal Motor Sports Club are involved in promoting motor sports and car rallies in Kolkata and West Bengal.
 The Beighton Cup, an event organised by the Bengal Hockey Association and first played in 1895, is India's oldest field hockey tournament; it is usually held on the Mohun Bagan Ground of the Maidan.
 Athletes from Kolkata include Sourav Ganguly, Pankaj Roy and Jhulan Goswami, who are former captains of the Indian national cricket team; Olympic tennis bronze medalist Leander Paes, golfer Arjun Atwal, and former footballers Sailen Manna, Chuni Goswami, P. K. Banerjee and Subrata Bhattacharya.